dawsbot/generator-db-nm/app/templates/github/contributing.md

 **PR's should be in response to an issue**.
 Please open an issue before posting your PR

 1. If the patch/pull request is small, hack it out and see if the community likes it.
-2. On the other hand, if it is large, ask me about it first.
+2. If it is large, ask about it first in an issue.
 We don't want to see time wasted on things that won't get merged or are already underway

 <br>